msti64-wq/Cretexchange_temp/DUPLICATION_GUIDE.md

 ### Option A: Using Replit's Git Integration (Recommended)

-1. **In your current WashOut Pro workspace:**
+1. **In your current CreteXchange workspace:**
    - Open the Shell tool (bottom panel)
    - Replit already has git initialized for you

 2. **Create a GitHub repository:**
    - Go to [github.com/new](https://github.com/new)
    - Repository name: `washout-pro-v2` (or your preferred name)
-   - Description: "WashOut Pro - Concrete Washout Management Platform (Copy)"
+   - Description: "CreteXchange - Concrete Washout Management Platform (Copy)"
    - Choose **Private** (recommended for production apps)
    - **DO NOT** initialize with README, .gitignore, or license
    - Click "Create repository"